lamaral1968/maintaining_latex_cv/README.md

 This file contains a list of grants in chronological order (oldest to newest).

+## Formatting of output

+I use `*.mustache` files to separate logic from output.
+The logic part is confined to Python code, while LaTeX output is declared in the `*.mustache` files stored in the folder `Formatting_files`.
+If you want to change the format of the CV, and know LaTeX, you can edit the `*.mustache` files.

+You must edit `CV-Preamble.tex` (located in the folder `Formatting_files`) in order to change other aspects of the CV such as font types and spacing between items.

+You must edit `myCV.tex` (located in the main directory) in order to ignore some of the sections, reorder sections, change page format, and so on.

 ## Generating CV

 In order to create your CV, you will need to: